casid/jte/README.md

 > Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.

 In most cases you have multiple pages that share a lot of common html.
-This is where jte layouts shine!
+This is where jte layouts are very helpful!

 > All layouts must be created in a directory called `layout` in your template root directory.